 Nastisms are rapid and reversible movements of the plant in response to the presence of an external factor.
 Unlike tropisms, they are not influenced by the direction of the stimulus.
 Nastisms are temporary movements.
 Once the stimulus has passed, the plant returns to its original state.
 An example of photonastic movement is the flowers that close at night, or the sunflower whose flowers follow the direction of the sun.
 An example of thermonastic movement is the tulip that opens when the temperature increases.
 Thermonastic is the response to certain temperatures.

-The Different Parts of the Plants and their Functions
+The Different Parts of a Plant and their Functions

 Plant Organs: What are the Organs of a Plant?